cyn1x/outhouse.nvim/README.md

-# outputwindow.nvim
+# outhouse.nvim
-Displays subprocess output in a window within the editor.
+Streams subprocess output to a buffer window within the editor.